Water Runoff From Farms and Why You Should Be ConcernedRSS

-This summer, scientists from the from Environmental Protection Agency and the U.S. Geographical Survey will wade into about 100 streams from Ohio to Nebraska, testing for pesticides and nutrients used in farming, and its effects in the streams.
+Every summer scientists from the from Environmental Protection Agency and the U.S. Geographical Survey test water for pesticides and nutrients used in farming.

-The reason behind scientists taking an interest in testing for these chemicals, is due to the rising concerns that water is being contaminated by chemical runoff from farms.
+The reason behind scientists taking an interest in testing for these chemicals, is due to the rising concerns that water is being contaminated by agricultural runoff water pollution.
 With the the high productivity of the economy of agriculture, it has had the side effect of of harming the environment, particularly impairing water quality according the to EPA.

 These tests can account for extremely small amounts of mercury, livestock hormones, and pesticides like weed killer.